 A home warranty can be a great way to help defray unexpected costs and protect your new investment as a homeowner.
 But it’s important to clearly understand a home warranty’s function and what it typically covers.
-At SafeWise, we want to make sure you have the best protection for your new house, particularly if this is your first home purchase.
+Make sure you have the best protection for your new house, particularly if this is your first home purchase.
 Use this guide to help you understand the scope of a home warranty and ten surprising things that might not be covered.

 A home warranty is different from homeowners insurance, and it can help pay for those unexpected things that may come up after the purchase of a home.
 Homes, like most things, are subject to regular wear and tear over time.
 Unfortunately, household problems can quickly add up to large expenses that can’t be put off.